WikiTeq/docker-cron/README.md

 ### Environment Variables
 The `example_compose.yml` file uses several environment variables.
 Make sure to define these in a `.env` file in the root directory of your project:
-- **`COMPOSE_PROJECT_NAME`**: Specifies the name of the Docker Compose project, allowing the cron to target jobs in that specific project.
+- **`COMPOSE_PROJECT_NAME`**: Specifies the name of the Docker Compose project, allowing the cron to target jobs in that specific project. **Note**: If `COMPOSE_PROJECT_NAME` is not defined, the cron container will process jobs from *all* Docker Compose stacks on the computer.
+In this scenario, cron jobs may be executed multiple times if multiple cron containers are running without `COMPOSE_PROJECT_NAME` defined.
 - **`DEBUG`**: Set to `true` to enable detailed output for debugging purposes.
 - **`CRON_LOG_DIR`**: Defines the directory where cron stores log files for executed jobs, defaulting to `/var/log/cron`.

 ### Volume Mounts
 - **`/var/run/docker.sock`**: This is used to enable the Docker client inside the container to communicate with the Docker daemon running on the host.
 Be careful when using this as it provides elevated privileges.
 - **`./logs/cron:/var/log/cron`**: Mount a directory to store the cron logs.
-Make sure this folder has the appropriate permissions.

 ## Supercronic Integration